 COMMUNICABLE DISEASES – STUDENTS Policy Code: 4230

 The board strives to provide a safe and healthy environment for all students and employees.
-The board also strives to maintain a balance among the needs to educate all eligible students, to protect students’ and employees’ rights, and to control communicable diseases, including HIV and AIDS.
+The board also strives to maintain a balance among the needs to educate all eligible students, to protect students’ and employees’ rights, and to control communicable diseases.

 Under certain circumstances, students with communicable diseases may pose a threat to the health and safety of other students and employees.
 Decisions regarding the educational status of students with communicable diseases will be made on a case-by-case basis in accordance with this policy.
 Nothing in this policy is intended to grant or confer any school attendance or education rights beyond those existing by law.
 This policy will be shared with school employees annually and with new employees as part of any initial orientation.

-Definition of Communicable Disease
+Definitions

-A communicable disease is defined as an illness due to an infectious agent, or its toxic products, that is transmitted directly or indirectly to a person from an infected person or animal.
+A “communicable disease” is defined as an illness due to an infectious agent (usually a virus or bacterium), or its toxic products, that is transmitted directly or indirectly to a person from an infected person or animal.

+A “communicable condition” exists if a person is infected with a communicable agent but does not have symptoms.

+A “reportable disease or condition” is defined as a communicable disease or condition declared to be dangerous to the public health and required by the N.C.
+Department of Health and Human Services to be reported after the disease or condition is reasonably suspected to exist.

 Precautions